On the Viscosity Solutions of Parabolic p-Laplacian Equations with Capillary-Type Boundary Conditions: Asymptotic behavior of solutions to the approximate equation

-In this section, for fixed small $\varepsilon>0$, we study the asymptotic behavior of \eqref{app par eq}.
+In this section, for fixed small $\varepsilon>0$, we study the asymptotic behavior of the solutions to equation \eqref{app par eq}.
 Since all estimates are independent of $\varepsilon$, we can take the limit $\varepsilon\to0$ in the next section.
 We begin with the elliptic equation